 When the Chairperson determines that the final draft of the dissertation is ready for a defense, she/he will convene the Dissertation Committee.
 The student is responsible for providing the Committee with a complete draft at least 30 days before the scheduled defense hearing.
 In the event that a Committee member is no longer able to serve, the Chairperson, in consultation with the student and the Ph.D.
 Program Director, may request another member of the GCSW faculty (or an outside member) serve on the Committee.
 If the Chairperson is not able to serve, the student, in consultation with the Ph.D.
-Director, will request a new Chairperson.
-If the student is not able to find new members to the committee, she/he will request to meet with the Doctoral Program Director to discuss further.
+Program Director, will request a new Chairperson.
+If the student is not able to find new members for the committee, she/he should request a meeting with the Ph.D.
+Program Director for further discussion.
 However, other rules regarding the makeup and constitution of the Doctoral Committee continue to apply.

 It is the student's responsibility to meet all GCSW and University deadlines for submission of the final completed dissertation.
 The oral defense should be held within 30 days from the date of filing for graduation.
+The student must conduct the final dissertation defense during the semester of enrollment.
 The Dissertation Chairperson and the Dissertation Committee will conduct the final oral dissertation defense.
 The student must give the Ph.D.
-Program Form E: Final Dissertation Defense to his/her Dissertation Committee Chairperson for completion on the day of the final dissertation defense (see Appendix A).
+Program Form E (Final Dissertation Defense) to his/her

+Dissertation Committee Chairperson for completion on the day of the final dissertation defense (see Appendix A).
 The Committee Chairperson and all committee members must be present.
 The oral defense will be scheduled to last for up to two hours, and it will be an open public meeting whose time and place will be posted.
 The Dissertation Chairperson will chair the meeting.

 Following the formal presentation, the Dissertation Committee meets in closed session to vote.
-The Dissertation Committee may vote to: (a) Approve dissertation in present form; (b) Approve with minor revisions; Copy of recommended revisions must be attached; (c) Defer approval pending major revisions.
+The Dissertation Committee may vote to: (a) Approve dissertation in present form; (b) Approve with minor revisions.
+(Copy of recommended revisions must be attached) (c) Defer approval pending major revisions.
 The Committee must be reconvened for a follow-up defense.
-Described revisions must be attached; (d) Reject the quality of the dissertation and/or the student's performance in the oral defense.
+(Described revisions must be attached) (d) Reject the quality of the dissertation and/or the student's performance in the oral defense.
 (Provide Specifications).